Japanese City Guides: Nagoya Castle

 The area around Nagoya Castle remains a center of government for the city of Nagoya and Aichi Prefecture.
 Nearby are Nagoya City Hall, Aichi Prefectural Gymnasium, venue for the annual Nagoya Sumo Tournament in July, the Nagoya Noh Theater (Nagoya nohgaku-do) and to the east near Ozone subway station the renown Tokugawa Art Museum (10am-5pm, closed Monday; entrance 200), which contains the Owari family legacy of art and heirlooms - including maki-e lacquer work, samurai armour, Noh theater costumes and the original twelfth-century painted scroll of The Tale of Genji by Takayoshi Fujiwara.
 Adjacent to the Tokugawa Art Museum is the Tokugawa-en strolling garden.
 The Nagoya Immigration Office has now moved to a new location on the Aonami Line from its original location in Marunouchi.

-The original Hommaru Palace, which was completed in 1615 and was situated to the south of Nagoya Castle, is presently under re-construction and it is hoped the building will be open to the public by 2018.
+The original Hommaru Palace, which was completed in 1615 and was situated to the south of Nagoya Castle, is presently under re-construction and it is hoped the building will be fully open to the public by 2018.
+The first part of the reconstruction opened in 2013.

 Though destroyed in World War II many of the famous Kano School screens and fusuma-e were saved from the fires and will be placed in the restored palace including works by Sananobu, Jinnojo and Tannyu Kano.
 Visitors to Nagoya Castle can observe the ongoing work on the Hommaru Palace, which includes skilled crafts people shaping and planing hinoki (cypress) timbers and a video corner related to the construction.